auzeonfung/hostex-chat/README.md

 Webhook payloads are stored in `db.sqlite` and broadcast to connected clients via Server‑Sent Events.

+When running the standalone webhook worker (see below) the URL should still point to `/api/webhook/hostex` as nginx proxies this path to the worker.

 ## Production Deployment

 To run Hostex Chat on a public Ubuntu server you can use the helper script in